On the Minimax Capacity Loss under Sub-Nyquist Universal Sampling: Problem Formulation and Preliminaries

-The minimax criteria is of interest for designing a sampler robust to all possible channel states, that is, achieving to within a minimal gap relative to maximum capacity for all channel realizations.
-It aims to control the rate loss across all states in a uniform manner, as illustrated in Fig. \ref{fig:CapacityLoss}.
+The minimax criterion is of interest for designing a sampler robust against all possible channel occupancy situations, that is, we expect the resulting sampled channel capacity to be within a minimal gap relative to maximum capacity in a uniform manner.
 Note that the minimax sampler is in general different from the one that maximizes the lowest capacity among all states (worst-case capacity).
-While the latter guarantees an optimal worst-case capacity that can be achieved regardless of which channel is realized, it may result in significant capacity loss in many states with large Nyquist-rate capacity, as illustrated in Fig. \ref{fig:CapacityLoss}.
-In contrast, a desired minimax sampler controls the capacity loss for every single state $\boldsymbol{s}$, and allows for robustness over all channel states with universal channel-independent sampling.
-It turns out that in the compound multiband channels,
+While the latter guarantees an optimal worst-case capacity that can be achieved regardless of which channel is realized, it may result in significant information rate loss in many other states, as illustrated in Fig. \ref{fig:CapacityLoss}.

-except for some vanishingly small residual terms, as will be shown in the next section.